farhapartex/dahlia/README.md

 ### Main-Menu
 **Dahlia** allow you to create menu list for your blog website.
 Remember that, a menu can be created if and only if there is a site information created before.
 Without creating site information, you can not create any menu in **Dahlia**.

+### API Reference
+**Dahlia** provides various types of API to integrate in front-end template to show the post content.
+Here are list of APis in **Dahlia**

+* `"/api/v1/public/profile/"` this API will expose profile information of the `Administrator`. **Dahlia** consider that `Administrator` is the owner of the blog site.
+* `"/api/v1/public/categories/"` this API will expose all category list which are available in **Dahlia**
+* `"/api/v1/public/tags/"` this API will expose all tag list which are available in **Dahlia**
+* `"/api/v1/public/posts/"` this API will expose all post list which are public only.
+* `"/api/v1/public/site/"` this API will expose site information

+Full list of API can be found in API menu which is under Settings